panchnayak/tech-blog/rancher/v1/README.md

 ## Uninstall k3s singlenode kubernetes cluster from the VM

-Igf you need to uninsatll the k3s Server from the VM you can do so just excuting the following command
+If you need to uninsatll the k3s Server from the VM you can do so just excuting the following command
 ```
 sudo /usr/local/bin/k3s-uninstall.sh
 ```